-Or, The Story of Redemption as Compiled by George Friedrich Handel
+Or, The Story of Redemption as Compiled by Charles Jennens and Set to Music by George Friedrich Handel

 Presented in the English Standard Version

 Part 1: The Coming of the Messiah

 “Comfort, comfort my people,” says your God.
 “Speak tenderly to Jerusalem, and cry to her that her warfare is ended, that her iniquity is pardoned, that she has received from the Lord's hand double for all her sins.”

 A voice cries: “In the wilderness prepare the way of the Lord; make straight in the desert a highway for our God.
 Every valley shall be lifted up, and every mountain and hill be made low; the uneven ground shall become level, and the rough places a plain.
 And the glory of the Lord shall be revealed, and all flesh shall see it together, for the mouth of the Lord has spoken.”

 For thus says the Lord of hosts: “Yet once more, in a little while, I will shake the heavens and the earth and the sea and the dry land.
 And I will shake all nations, so that the treasures of all nations shall come in.
 And the Lord whom you seek will suddenly come to his temple; and the messenger of the covenant in whom you delight, behold, he is coming,” says the Lord of hosts.

 But who can endure the day of his coming, and who can stand when he appears?
 For he is like a refiner's fire.
 He will sit as a refiner and purifier of silver, and he will purify the sons of Levi and refine them like gold and silver, and they will bring offerings in righteousness to the Lord.